apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_label.md

       --all                            Select all cluster
       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
   -h, --help                           help for label
-      --overwrite                      If true, allow labels to be overwritten, otherwise reject label updates that overwrite existing labels.
+      --list                           If true, display the labels of the clusters --overwrite                      If true, allow labels to be overwritten, otherwise reject label updates that overwrite existing labels.
   -l, --selector string                Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2).
 Matching objects must satisfy all of the specified label constraints.
 ```